Minoan Toilets, Drains, and Water Pipes

 Water Supply Lines

-Knossos famously had tapered clay pipes supplying fresh water.
+Knossos famously had fresh water supply lines built from tapered clay pipes.
 Here is an example.

 Knossos had separate wastewater and storm drains.